PetrKryslUCSD/FinEtoolsHeatDiff.jl/README.md

 ## How to test the package

 Here is a record of a session to install this package and test it.
 You should see something similar.
-The git bash running on Windows 10 was used in this example.
+The Git bash running on Windows or the Powershell could be used.

 Clone the repo:
 ```
-PetrKrysl@Spectre MINGW64 /tmp/exp
 $ git clone https://github.com/PetrKryslUCSD/FinEtoolsHeatDiff.jl.git
 Cloning into 'FinEtoolsHeatDiff.jl'...
 [Further output suppressed...]